-HOW TO: Recover data from a NAS device with UFS Explorer
+HOW TO: Recover data from a typical NAS device

 After launch, the program automatically detects all the attached disks, which will be displayed in the list of connected devices in the left pane of the main screen.
 Each of the disks will have several partitions listed below, their exact number and sizes may vary for different NAS models/manufacturers.

 Hint: If you have any difficulties with the installation of the utility, please refer to the installation manual for UFS Explorer RAID Recovery.